Decoding rank metric Reed-Muller codes: Decoding --Reed-Muller codes

-We first show how the furthest unknown coefficient $\efar$ of the error polynomial $E$ can be recovered from its corresponding $\G$-Dickson matrix.
+\begin{rem} Note that $\Delta_0$ contains $f_0^0$ and its conjugates.
+Similarly, $\Delta_1$ and $\Delta_3$ contain $f_1^0$ and $f_0^1$, respectively with their respective conjugates.
+Furthermore, we observe that the number of occurrences of an unknown coefficient and its conjugates on the respective diagonal is at least $d$, \emph{i.e.}, the minimum rank distance of the code.
+We will show in the sequel that this happens in general too. \end{rem}

+We first describe the unknown coefficients, their occurrences (or occurrences of their conjugates) along the diagonals of $\Dick_{\GG} (E)$ which will be used for the decoding.
 For this sake, we frequently allow the following notation in the sequel.

 \begin{nota} Given two elements $\ii, \jj \in \Lambda(\nn)$, we denote by $\ii + \jj$ (resp $\ii - \jj$) the unique representative of $\TH^{\ii}\TH^\jj$ (resp. $\TH^{\ii}\TH^{-\jj}$) in $\Lambda(\nn)$. \end{nota}